Ghidorah, the Three-Headed Monster: Release

+Release

 Theatrical and box office

 Ghidorah the Three-Headed Monster was released theatrically in Japan on December 20, 1964, by Toho, on a double-bill with Samurai Joker.
-The film became the fourth highest-grossing film of the 1964–1965 season in Japan.
-The film earned ¥375 million (over $1 million) in distributor rentals at the Japanese box office.
+The film earned ¥375 million (over $1 million) in distributor rentals at the Japanese box office, and became the fourth highest-grossing film between 1964 and 1965.
 In 1971, a heavily re-edited version was screened at the Toho Champion Festival, a children's festival centered on marathon screenings of kaiju films and cartoons.
 For the Champion Festival, the film was re-titled Godzilla, Mothra, King Ghidorah: Greatest Battle on Earth (ゴジラ・モスラ・キングギドラ 地球最大の決戦, Gojira, Mosura, Kingu Ghidorah: Chikyu Saidai No Kessen), was re-edited by Honda, and runs 73 minutes.
 The Champion festival release sold 1.09 million tickets.

 Months after the film's Japanese release, the film was acquired by Walter Reade-Sterling, Inc., with plans to distribute the film in the United States through their subsidiary, Continental Distributing.
 The film was theatrically released in the United States on September 29, 1965, as Ghidrah, the Three-Headed Monster.
 The film opened to 83 theaters in Boston, on a double-bill with Agent 8 3/4.
 In later areas, it was double-billed with Harum Scarum.
-Continental boasted to Variety that the film earned $200,000 in film rentals within five days of its release and $1.3 million overall.
+Continental relayed to Variety that the film grossed $1.3 million, including earning $200,000 in film rentals within five days after its release.
 To promote the film in the United States, Ghidorah masks were created as promotional tie-ins with local supermarkets and radio stations.

 American version

-The dubbing of the American version was supervised by Joseph Belucci and runs at 85 minutes.
+The dubbing of the American version was supervised by Joseph Belucci, and runs at 85 minutes.
 The American version shifts some scenes and removes some outright, Akira Ifukube's score is replaced with library music during some of the Godzilla/Rodan battle scenes, Mars replaces Venus in the prophetess's dialog, and a rough translation was provided for Cry for Happiness, which is read off-camera by Annie Sukiyaki.
 Some alterations from the American version were added to the Champion Festival release.
 Film historian David Kalat opined that the American version is superior in some ways, stating that the film is dramatically tightened and that continuity corrections resulted in an "improvement over the original".